 Envy (Proverbs)

 I'd like to ask you to think for a minute about what you desire the most in your life.
-It could be anything, really: a better house, success in your career, an accomplishment, popular acclaim, marriage, children, a comfortable retirement.
+It can be anything: a better house, career success, an achievement, popularity, marriage, children, a comfortable retirement.
 But for everyone here, there is something that you think about, that you're working towards, that gives your life some meaning.
 As someone has said, "There is woven inside each of us a desire for something more – a craving to be part of something bigger, greater, and more profound than our relatively meaningless day-to-day experience" (Paul David Tripp, A Quest for More).

 I'll give you an example.
 Remember Rocky, the first one way back in 1976?
 When Adrian, his girlfriend, asked him why he trains so hard, beating up meat in the freezer and running up those stairs in Philadelphia, Rocky answers, "I just want to go 15 rounds cause then I'll know I'm not a bum."
 There is something in your life that you are striving towards.
 It gives you identity, and if you attain what you're hoping for, then you know you're not a bum.